Uemerson/go-roadmap/going-deeper/channels/README.md

 In the second line, the arrow points towards a and hence we are writing to channel `a`.

+# Sends and receives are blocking by default

+Sends and receives to a channel are blocking by default.
+What does this mean?
+When data is sent to a channel, the control is blocked in the send statement until some other Goroutine reads from that channel.
+Similarly, when data is read from a channel, the read is blocked until some Goroutine writes data to that channel.

+This property of channels is what helps Goroutines communicate effectively without the use of explicit locks or conditional variables that are quite common in other programming languages.

+It’s ok if this doesn’t make sense now.
+The upcoming sections will add more clarity on how channels are blocking by default.

 # Channel Buffering

 By default channels are unbuffered, meaning that they will only accept sends (chan <-) if there is a corresponding receive (<- chan) ready to receive the sent value.
 Buffered channels accept a limited number of values without a corresponding receiver for those values.